 I thought i’d throw a few samples of different wood together for some weather exposure tests.
-Some box makers have been trying out a wood called Paulownia recently.
-It’s a very light wood, almost like Balsa wood so it should have good insulation properties for native bee boxes.
-Alex of Spicers Hollow Native Bees donated a few samples of the Paulownia and also some PVC board that some box makers use, the rest of the wood is just what i had laying around.
+Alex of Spicers Hollow Native Bees is trialing some Paulownia and donated a few left over samples and also some PVC board that some box makers use, the rest of the wood is just what i had laying around.

 - PVC Board – white

 - Placed in the garden where it might have a high chance of rotting

 - Placed beside a bee hive, full weather exposed to some sun and rain